jonegil/gui-with-gio/teleprompter/02_user_input.md

 // The main draw function
 func draw(w *app.Window) error {

-  // Listen for events in the window for windowEvent := range w.Events() {
+  // Listen for events from the window for windowEvent := range w.Events() {
     switch winE := windowEvent.(type) {